 In addition to depriving the government of revenue, customs fraud gives companies an unfair advantage over competitors and undermines the nation’s trade policy.
 Unfortunately, of the millions of shipping containers that arrive at U.S. ports every year, customs inspectors are only capable of inspecting a tiny fraction.
 As a result, the government has come increasingly to rely on whistleblowers to expose customs fraud.

-For example, Newman & Shapiro attorney Jeffrey Newman recently represented Alan Robins, the former controller of jewelry importer Roman & Sunstone (R&S), in an action alleging that R&S underpaid customs duties on sterling silver earrings it imported from China.
+Previously, Newman & Shapiro attorney Jeffrey Newman represented Alan Robins, the former controller of jewelry importer Roman & Sunstone (R&S), in a False Claims Act qui tam action alleging that R&S underpaid customs duties on sterling silver earrings it imported from China.
 R&S imported display cards of the earrings for resale at department stores.
 While the display cards often included multiple pairs of earrings, R&S allegedly concealed the number and value of the earrings by describing on import records the number of display cards imported, rather than the number of individual earrings.
 The case resulted in settlements totaling over $1.26 million with R&S, its affiliates, and its prior owner.
-The relator’s share was over $220,000.
+The whistleblower’s share was over $220,000.

 Other recent customs fraud settlements include the following: